Selmer Varitone

 Rehearsal

-I recall my first encounter with the Selmer Varitone system.
+I remember the first time I encountered the Selmer Varitone system.
 Beforehand, I had only heard that it was a deadstock New equivalent!!—specifically, an American Selmer tenor in the 140,000 series.My heart was racing.
-The moment I opened the case, “Hey, who did this?!
-Effector is still stuck inside!
-It’s supposed to be just like New, so I can’t believe this.
+The moment I opened the case, I thought, “Hey, who did this?!
+They just shoved the Effector in there with it—it’s supposed to be just like the New, so I can’t believe this.
 Seriously.
 Huh?
 They’re stuck together…”

-To be honest, I was one of those who was disappointed.
+To be honest, I was one of the disappointed ones too.
 The more I looked at it, the more I sighed in disappointment.
 Both the neck and body were virtually unscathed, with no signs of wear.
-It was a Mark VI in true deadstock condition.
-And yet...
+It was a Mark VI in perfect deadstock condition.
+And yet…

 I managed to pull myself together and looked into this instrument.
 Among the players who used this model back in the ’60s was Eddie Harris.
-I listened to Harris’s playing.
+I listened to Harris play.
 It had been over twenty years.
 Memories of listening to that same record back in my student days came flooding back.Ah, just as I thought.
-Amidst a thoroughly laid-back, funky performance, I could hear the overlapping of those thin, mosquito-like octaves.
-Back then, I’d sensed that the sound processing was somehow shoddy, but I never in a million years would have guessed this was a performance using an electric saxophone.
+Amidst a thoroughly laid-back, funky performance, I could hear the faint overlapping of octaves.
+Back then, I’d sensed that the sound processing was somewhat shoddy, but I never would have imagined this was actually a performance using an electric saxophone.
 So this is the sound of the Varitone?
 I was even more disheartened.

-The turning point came when part of my dying system was restored.
+The turning point came when part of my moribund system was restored.
 The neck pickup came back to life, so I decided to give it a try.
 Though imperfect, I was taken aback by the tenacious power of the octaver.
-It was in a completely different league from that faint, mosquito-like octave I’d heard on the record.
+It was in a completely different league from that thin, mosquito-like octave I’d heard on the record.
 I was convinced this was going to be interesting.

 Finally, I would like to thank Mr. Tomita and Mr. Sato for their tireless efforts in tuning this troublesome instrument.